 2a) Tell us about a time when you overcame a particularly challenging situation, or series of challenging situations.

 2b) When you picture your future, what does it look like?
-What worries you most?
+What excites you most?
 What are the resources (internal or external) you will draw upon to succeed?

-You will be evaluated on three criteria for the Stanford MBA Future Leaders Program: academic achievement, demonstrated leadership potential, and contributions to diversity as a program participant.
-All applicants will be notified of decisions by Thursday, 31 March 2016.
+You will be evaluated on three criteria for the Stanford MBA Future Leaders Program: academic achievement; demonstrated leadership potential; and personal qualities and contributions to diversity (broadly defined) as a program participant.
+All applicants will be notified of decisions by Tuesday, 28 March 2017.